snuyanzin/schema-registry-with-avro-example/README.md

-Example of Avro serialization/deserialization messages to Kafka.
-Producer takes Kafka connection info and a semicolon separated file to generate messages

-HowTo
+The project demonstrates how to read send/receive messages serialized/deserialized with Avro to/from Kafka

+### Requirements
+Installed JDK 1.8+
+Configured JAVA_HOME

+### Preparation
+In case of Linux/Mac `./mvnw clean verify`
-1. `./mvnw clean verify`, or `mvnw clean verify` for Windows
+In case of Windows `mvnw clean verify`

-Pass appropriate values for the next list of arguments as in examples below
+### Get credentials
+Follow the instructions at https://developer.aiven.io/docs/products/kafka/howto/keystore-truststore

+### List of available flags

+List of arguments
 ```
 -bootstrap, -bs                  A list of host/port pairs to use for establishing the initial connection to the Kafka cluster
 -schemaregistryurl, -srurl       Schema registry url